GradientFlow-ai/terraform/README.md

 # Infrastructure Management

+## Github Actions

+We run and apply Terraform plans via GitHub Actions.
+This creates a consistent development environment and promotes reproducibility and transparency.

+On PR creation, Terraform will check formatting, validate, and then leave a comment with the output of `terraform plan`.
+The plan is then applied by commenting `terraform apply` on the PR.

+Note there is a bug where `githhub_branch_protection` always shows resources as changed.
+These "changes" can be disregarded.

 ## Usage

 You will need to set `GITHUB_TOKEN` and `GITHUB_OWNER` in your environment, after creating a personal access token on GitHub.